 Payments under the Distribution Plan.
-For the fiscal period from June 3, 2021 (commencement of operations) to December 31, 2021 and the fiscal year ended December 31, 2022, the Funds did not pay the Distributor any fees pursuant to the Plan.
+For the fiscal year ended December 31, 2024, the Funds did not pay the Distributor any fees pursuant to the Plan.

 Shareholder Servicing Plan.
 Each Fund has adopted a shareholder servicing plan under which a shareholder servicing fee of up to 0.15% of the average daily net assets of Investor Shares of the Fund will be paid to financial intermediaries.
 Under the plan, financial intermediaries may perform, or may compensate other financial intermediaries for performing, certain shareholder and/or administrative services or similar non-distribution services, including: (i) maintaining shareholder accounts; (ii) arranging for bank wires; (iii) responding to shareholder inquiries relating to the services performed by the financial intermediaries; (iv) responding to inquiries from shareholders concerning their investment in the Funds; (v) assisting shareholders in changing dividend options, account designations and addresses; (vi) providing information periodically to shareholders showing their position in the Funds; (vii) forwarding shareholder communications from the Funds such as proxies, shareholder reports, annual reports, and dividend and capital gain distribution and tax notices to shareholders; (viii) processing purchase, exchange and redemption requests from shareholders and placing orders with the Funds or their service providers; (ix) providing sub-accounting services; (x) processing dividend and capital gain payments from the Funds on behalf of shareholders; (xi) preparing tax reports; and (xii) providing such other similar non-distribution services as the Funds may reasonably request to the extent that the financial intermediary is permitted to do so under applicable laws or regulations.